 With basic business activities (like banking, communication, and marketing) achieved using the internet, digital safety is an important investment.

 Your digital safety is important.
-Evaluate your usecase, then decide if you need an Ideal Grade or a Minimum Grade.
+Evaluate your usecase.
 In the meantime, use these quickstarts to get started with basic defences to common cyber threats.